-Please help us to complete and maintain a faithful replica of the steel Blue Mermaid.
+Blue Mermaid is a faithful replica of the original steel Blue Mermaid.
 She was one of the last Thames sailing barge built, in 1930, but lost during the war.
 She will discharge our current work with groups and their staff for which we currently charter a vessel, extending it by carrying cargo and trainees who will gain sea time learning traditional seamanship skills.
 She will do this with very low carbon emissions.

-We need our own sailing barge designed to meet the needs of the Project.
-The new vessel is comprised of a steel hull and deck and will have all the traditional rigging and decking of a sea-going Thames barge, with basic facilities below.
+Our own sailing barge is designed to meet the needs of the Charity.
+The new vessel is comprised of a steel hull and deck and has all the traditional rigging and decking of a sea-going Thames barge, with basic facilities below.
 With our own barge so many more youngsters will have the opportunity for their own personal reassessment and development.
 A new range of courses will offer them the option to embark on a maritime career.

-The project budget to build and commission Blue Mermaid is £700,000 of which we have raised over £650,000, although we will continue to raise funds towards future maintenance too.
+The project budget to build and commission Blue Mermaid has almost been reached, although we will continue to raise funds towards commissioning and future maintenance.
 The hull and deck were built by Polruan based boatyard C Toms and Son, a long established builder of steel vessels.
-She was launched on 29th May 2016 before being towed to Maldon for rigging and fitting out, which is in hand.
+She was launched on 29th May 2016 before being towed to Maldon for rigging and fitting out.
 Nearing completion, she will be sailing in 2019.